vieiraae/rta/README.md

 * Get the code from https://github.com/vieiraae/rta/archive/master.zip and extract into the directory
 * Or use git (preferred) by executing those commands: `git init`; `git remote add origin https://github.com/vieiraae/rta.git`; `git pull origin master`
 * Install JDeveloper Studio 12.2.1 (it also works on 12.1.3 with some minor changes)
-* Start IntegratedWeblogicServer and wait until is in RUNNING state
+* Start `IntegratedWeblogicServer` and wait until is in RUNNING state
 * Open the Application by browsing to the `RealTimeAnalyticsApp.jws` file
-* Open the EJBModule Project Properties and select the Libraries and Classpath.
-Set the Json library to point to a valid path where is the oracle_common/module/org.glassfish.javax.json.jar file.
+* Open the `EJBModule` Project Properties and select the Libraries and Classpath.
+Set the `Json` library to point to a valid path where is the `oracle_common/module/org.glassfish.javax.json.jar` file.
-* Open the weblogic.xml file under WebModule/Web Content/WEB-INF and set the local-path to point to the RealTimeAnalyticsDemo folder (must be the full path).
+* Open the `weblogic.xml` file under `WebModule/Web Content/WEB-INF` and set the local-path to point to the `RealTimeAnalyticsDemo` folder (must be the full path).
-* Open the DashboardManagerService.java file under WebModule/Application Sources/rta/resources and set the `DASHBOARDS_VIRTUAL_DIR_PATH` variable with the same full path (a more elegant mechanism should be used in the future for this step).
+* Open the `DashboardManagerService.java` file under `WebModule/Application Sources/rta/resources` and set the `DASHBOARDS_VIRTUAL_DIR_PATH` variable with the same full path (a more elegant mechanism should be used in the future for this step).
 * Open the Application menu and hit deploy -> rta_app
-* In the next dialog choose to deploy to the Application Server hit next to select the IntegratedWeblogicServer and then finish.
+* In the next dialog choose to deploy to the Application Server hit next to select the `IntegratedWeblogicServer` and then finish.
 * Check the deployment log to ensure that the deployment finished successfully.
 * Point the browser to the URL that shows in the end of the deployment.
 By default: http://localhost:7101/rta
-* Enter the user weblogic and the password that you used when the IntegratedWeblogicServer domain was created
+* Enter the user weblogic and the password that you set when the `IntegratedWeblogicServer` domain was created.

-**_Each dashboard has the following files:_**
-* __menu.html__ sets the pages on the dashboard or external references.
-* __dashboard.html__ defines the layout with the dashboard elements (charts and other html5 components)
-* __dashboard.js__ defines the logic to update the dashboard elements when values in the data grid are added, changed or deleted

 ##Recommend Installation and Deployment for Test and Prod Environments:
 ![RTA Topology][topology]